Skip to main content

 (yet another go at )

-exported my Goodreads data the other day via their Data Request Creation page.
-The archive you receive is a zip file of zip files; each of the inner zip files contains a JSON file.
-The most interesting file in there (for my purposes anyway) is activity.json, a timestamped log of events like when you started or finished reading a book.
+I exported my Goodreads data the other day via their Data Request Creation page.
+The archive you receive is a zip file of zip files of JSON files.
+The most interesting looking file in there (for my purposes anyway) is activity.json, a timestamped log of events like when you started or finished reading a book.
+There are two very big problems, though:

-Unfortunately, the book information in each event is limited to titles only, which makes doing anything useful with the events rather difficult.
-Fortunately, Thomas Vander Wal told me about another Goodreads’ data export endpoint: their library Import/Export page, which outputs a CSV file of your library.
+Fortunately, Thomas Vander Wal told me about another Goodreads’ data export endpoint: their library Import/Export page, which spits out a simple CSV file.
 This has author and publisher information, ISBN numbers, etc., etc.

 Stable identifiers